LIVING STONES

 Okara School

-Now comprises Christian pupils, from ages to 17.
-Over the years, 640 pupils have graduated 9″ and 10″ secondary school level, and 460 pupils have gone on to achieve higher education
+Now comprises Christian pupils, from early ages up to 17.
+Over the years, 640 pupils have graduated from Grade 9 and Grade 10 (secondary school level), and 460 pupils have gone on to achieve higher education.

 Amrit Nagar Campus School